devab2081/ethical-hacking-daily-log/Day-03/notes.md

-# Personal Notes – Day 3
+### Personal Notes

-- Short points
-- Things to revise
-- Important reminders
+- Linux is an operating system
+- Mostly used in cybersecurity
+- Everything is treated as a file
+- Terminal usage is important
+- Kali Linux is popular for ethical hacking